 3. Work on a succession plan

-A complete succession plan has to incorporate the core values of your business and should:
+A complete succession plan must incorporate the core values of your business and should:

 - answer questions about who will be in charge, how much of a stake they will acquire and at what cost